Scydact/pensum-extractor/DEV_NOTES.md

 - [ ] updates to a new format with:
 - [ ] shorter paths
 - [ ] src tags (with type="pdf, online, scan, fetch (only for fetch())" and url/fetch date)
+  - Make it a schema.
+  - Add it to the in-page editor.
 - [ ] universidad tags (unapec, unphu, intec)
 - [ ] coreqs